Uncommon in the South this tasty mushroom is more frequent in Scotland and Northern Britain.

 Convex with a depression in the centre when young becoming shallowly funnel-shaped.
 Salmon pink/orange with darker concentric rings.
 Green areas especially on aging or bruising.

 Gills pale pink/saffron becoming carrot coloured and eventually bruising green.
-Can exude carrot coloured milk which will also turn green on drying.
-Gills running slightly down the stem.
+Gills running slightly down the stem and quite crowded.

 Orange becoming white towards the centre of the stem.
 Exudes carrot coloured milk which will turn green after drying.

-The Woolly Milkcap, Lactarius torminosus, pictured, but this has ‘woolly’ edges to the cap that extend in towards the stem and has off white milk not Carrot coloured.
+The Woolly Milkcap (Lactarius torminosus), but this has ‘woolly’ edges to the cap that extend in towards the stem and has off white milk not Carrot coloured.

-Cream to pink, almost salmon coloured.
+Pale ochre to pale salmon coloured.
 Ellipsoid with ridges.
 You should scrape your spores into a small pile to get an accurate spore colour.

 Taste / Smell